Best Investment & Stock Research Apps

 Real-time news feed and market-moving alerts

 Benzinga Pro is built for investors and traders who need real-time news before the market moves.
-Its streaming news feed delivers headlines seconds before they hit mainstream outlets, with audio squawk alerts for major events.
-The platform includes a sentiment indicator, analyst ratings tracker, and calendar suite covering earnings, dividends, and economic events.
-It is particularly popular with active traders who need speed.
+Its streaming news feed delivers headlines seconds before they hit mainstream outlets, with audio squawk alerts for major events that let you stay informed without staring at a screen constantly.
+The platform includes a sentiment indicator, analyst ratings tracker, and calendar suite covering earnings, dividends, and economic events, all built around speed rather than deep fundamental research.
+It is particularly popular with active traders who need speed above all else, with pricing starting from $117/year for the core Pro features.
+The tradeoffs: coverage is primarily focused on US markets rather than global, and the whole platform is most useful for active traders reacting to real-time events rather than long-term investors who don't need news seconds ahead of the crowd.

 Pros